 10. Swing the bezel up so you can disconnect two cables on the camera board at the top of the bezel.

-11. Remove the any kapton tape and disconnect the camera and microphone cables from the camera board.
+11. Disconnect the camera and microphone cables from the camera board.

 12. Lift the front bezel off the computer.
-If replacing a damaged front bezel, also remove the camera board.
 Note the microphone is part of the front bezel assembly.

 Replacing the Front Bezel